CAMLAB-UChile/maxent-julia/README.md

 # maxent-julia
 A Julia implementation of the maximum-entropy basis functions

 IMPORTANT: Julia has recently updated to Julia 1.0.
 I noticed that maxent-julia is no longer compatible with Julia 1.0.
 Instead, use Julia 0.6.4 or Julia 0.7.0 to run maxent-julia.
-Note that using Julia 0.7.0 will through lots of warnings.
+Note that using Julia 0.7.0 will throw lots of warnings.
 This is normal as these warnings are deprecation warnings that were intentionally implemented in Julia 0.7.0 to help Julia programmers to migrate to Julia v1.0.
 These warnings can be switched off as follows:

 $julia --depwarn=no main.jl